aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/Fargate.md

 <!-- OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE        -->
 <!-- SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.                                -->
 <!--                                                                                       -->
-# RDS and Fargate Round - Fargate Phase
+# Using AWS Secrets Manager with Amazon RDS and AWS Fargate - Fargate Phase

 ## Prerequisites